FOSSEE/sees/ult/session4.rst

 .bashrc
 -------
 What would you do, if you want bash to execute a particular command each time you start it up?
 For instance, say you want the current directory to be your Desktop instead of your home folder, each time bash starts up.
 How would you achieve this?
-Bash reads and executes commands in a whole bunch of files called startup files, when it starts up.
+Bash reads and executes commands in a whole bunch of files called start-up files, when it starts up.

 When bash starts up as an interactive login shell, it reads the files ``/etc/profile``, ``~/.bash_profile``, ``~/.bash_login``, and ``~/.profile`` in that order.

 When it is a shell that is not a login shell, ``~/.bashrc`` is read and the commands in it are executed.
 This can be prevented using the ``--norc`` option.
-To force bash to use another file, instead of the ``~/.bashrc`` file on startup, the ``--rcfile`` option may be used.
+To force bash to use another file, instead of the ``~/.bashrc`` file on start-up, the ``--rcfile`` option may be used.

 Now, you know what you should do, to change the current directory to you Desktop.
 Just put a ``cd ~/Desktop`` into your ``~/.bashrc`` and you are set!

 This example is quite a simple and lame one.
-The startup files are used for a lot more complex things than this.
+The start-up files are used for a lot more complex things than this.
 You could set (or unset) aliases and a whole bunch of environment variables in the ``.bashrc``.
 We shall look at them, in the next section where we look at environment variables and ``set`` command.

 .vimrc
 ------
 ``.vimrc`` is a file similar to ``.bashrc`` for vim.
-It is a startup file that vim reads and executes, each time it starts up.
+It is a start-up file that vim reads and executes, each time it starts up.
 The options that you would like to be set every time you use vim, are placed in the ``.vimrc`` file, so that they are automatically set each time vim starts.
 The recommended place for having your ``.vimrc`` is also your home directory.

 The file ``/etc/vimrc`` is the global config file and shouldn't usually be edited.
 You can instead edit the ``~/.vimrc`` file that is present in your home folder.